Badar-e-Alam/Automatic-Data-Annotation/README.md

 # Data annotation🤖🖥📅
-- # Cretive idea by @danish Ashraf🧍‍♂️
+- # Creative idea by @danish Ashraf🧍‍♂️
 - Load yolov4 || Yolov3 weights  in opencv , shortcut to annotate data.
 - Then retouch labels in any software
 - Train your model and repeat process again